allamiro/MATLAB/README.md

  The Matlab topics that I will be working on will be as follows :

-  1. MATLAB Cryptography
+  1. MATLAB Cryptography projects
-  2. MATLAB Computational and  Mathematical Algorithms
+  2. MATLAB Computational and  Mathematical Algorithms.
-  3. MATLAB Engineering algorithms and problems
+  3. MATLAB Engineering algorithms and problems.